The ECB raises interest rates again. But how long can she keep doing that?

 In parallel, activity is declining in the eurozone.
 The authoritative consultancy firm S&P Global mainly saw the manufacturing industry running less.
 The European services sector still grew slightly in July, but less rapidly than in the previous months.

-S&P Global warns that this will make entrepreneurs more cautious about hiring new staff.
+S&P Global warns that this will make entrepreneurs more cautious regarding hiring new staff.
 Although high unemployment in Europe is not very likely now, given how tight the labor market is at the moment.

 The likelihood of a recession is increasing